polterguy/micro/help-files/Micro/17 - Extension widgets - Pie Chart.md

           No legend:65
 ```

-And finally, you can also override how the values in your legend is rendered.
+And finally, you can also override how the values in your legend are rendered.
 By default the percentage
 value of your items are rendered - But you can change it to absolute values, and in the process add any
 unit you wish to your legend's labels.
 This is accomplished by adding a __[units]__ argument to your
-legend, and set its value to your _"unit"_.
+legend, and set its value to your choice of _"unit"_.
 Below is an example.

 ```hyperlambda-snippet
 /*